-To convict you of Violent Disorder the prosecution must prove each of the following matters beyond reasonable doubt:
+To convict a person of this offence the prosecution must prove each of the following matters beyond a reasonable doubt:

-- That you were present together with two or more other people;
+- That they were present together with two or more other people;

-- The group of you collectively were using or threatening to use violence; and
+- The group collectively was using or threatening to use violence; and

 - The group’s conduct together would cause a person of reasonable firmness present at the scene to fear for their personal safety.

 A person charged with violent disorder could validly argue any of the following defences: